saikats5/cssflexbox/README.md

 justify-content: center; //flex-start //flex-end //refers to main axis

 align-content: center; //space-between //refers to cross axis when we have items in more than one line

+Flex Items
+order: 1; //move it at the end //0 by default
+align-self: flex-start; //refers to cross axis
+flex: 0 1 auto; //flex-grow //1,2,3 increase its width with available space flex-shrink flex-basis //auto 100px based on main axis row/width column/height